bt3gl/building_blog/content/web_vulnerabilities.md

 ---
 ## Mixed Content

 Loading non-HTTPS sub-resources on HTTPS pages undoes most of the benefits of encryption.
-For scripts and applets, this makes the application vulnerable to active attackers, specially in open wireless networks.
+For scripts and applets, this makes the application vulnerable to active attackers, especially in open wireless networks.

 ---
 ## Open Redirection